 In my experience, my first ever client that came to me to lose weight and improve her fertility, is now hitting four months pregnant after not being able to conceive for over four years.
 She has lost over 35lbs and has trusted me every step of the way.
 She started training with me in September, one of the first things I did was take many notes on her current lifestyle; stress, occupation, diet, exercise, sleep, health issues, etc. She started to take vitamin d3, omegas and a multivitamin.
 We began making changes to her diet, correcting movement patterns and continued to progress over the 6 months we had working together before being out on bed rest while pregnant.

 We found how much protein she could eat, before her kidneys would hurt.
-We found that she had severe adrenal fatigue and was able to make lifestyle changes and changes to our exercise together so her body was not under so much stress.
+We found that she had severe adrenal fatigue and was able to make lifestyle changes and changes to our exercise together so her Healthy Body was not under so much stress.
 She began to sleep better, be less stressed, and feel happier, stronger and more confident.
 Her life was changing drastically and she was so proud and now, she’s even happier!
 She is finally pregnant and getting close to having her first baby.
 Every person is different and requires different treatment for their needs the best way to make the progress you wish is to have someone keep you accountable and help you make the best changes you can on your current path.

 What are the best supplements to take to help improve fertility?